 Student Name: Date:

 Course Name: Course #:

-Semester: ()Fall, ()Spring, ()Summer, () Winter Year:
+Semester: ( )Fall, ()Spring, ( )Sumi ner, () Winter Year:

 Instructor's Signature:

 Date:

+The work for this course must be c ompleted within two weeks of the last day of examinations for

-the semester in which you took the co ed within two weeks of the last day of examinations for ourse.
-After this date the "I" will revert to the rerages a zero for all outstanding work.
-Shown below
+the semester in which you took the course.
+After this date the "I" will revert to the instructor's

+incomplete grade, which averag es a zero for all outstanding work.
+Shown below is the

-is the requirement to remove the grade.
+requirement to remove the grade.